Where Do Lamb Steaks and Roasts Come From?

 - Sirloin is called Chump

-Again, as a kid, I think my mom would purchase mutton once in a while to save money.
+Again, as a kid, I think my mom occasionally purchased mutton to save money.
 Mutton is an older sheep compared to a young lamb and would often taste gamey.

-There are lots of comparisons between lamb raised in the United States versus lamb raised in New Zealand or Australia.
+There are many comparisons between lamb raised in the United States versus lamb raised in New Zealand or Australia.
 Some say lamb from the mid-west is milder tasting than lamb from overseas.

 That may be correct because US lamb is grass-fed but is sometimes finished with grain similar to how they finish cows.
 The grain in both cases is used to fatten them up before slaughter and adds more marbling to the meat.